saguaroland1939/AirBnB-Analysis/README.md

 # AirBnB-Analysis

-The purpose of this project was to collect multiple data sources, make changes to our pulled dataframes, and export our newly remodeled data to a SQL database.
+The purpose of this ETL class project was to collect multiple data sources (Extract), make changes to our pulled dataframes (Transform), and export our newly remodeled data to a SQL database (Load).
 Our group focused on data sources relating to homes in chicago, airbnb listings, and local noise complaints.
-After collecting our data from our respective sources, listed below, we needed to convert different location types into a common form (zip code).
-One route we took was to use the GoogleMapsAPI, parsing address number and street names from noise complaints and pulling the zipcode from the json output.
+After collecting our data from our respective sources, listed below, we needed to convert different location types into a common form (zip code) so that the tables could later be joined on zip code.
+One route we took was to use the Google Maps API, passing partial addresses to the API and parsing the zipcode from the json response.
 Meanwhile, we also found a python module Geopy that took our latitude and longitude values from our airbnb data and likewise created raw json output that we could request zipcode from.
-Once zip codes were found for all our data sets, we were able to group by zipcode to find averages and counts.
-After the data was transformed, our group exported the data to sql where the tables can be joined and queried.
+Once zip codes were found for all our data sets, we were able to aggregate each dataset to zip code.
+After the data was transformed, our group exported the data to a PostgreSQL database where the tables where the tables can be joined for future queries.

+Used in this project: ETL workflow, Jupyter Notebooks, Python (numpy, pandas, requests, datetime, json, squalchemy, geopy), Postgresql, Google Maps API

 ## Extract

+### Csv files were downloaded from the following websites and imported into Pandas DataFrames in Jupyter Notebooks.
 ### Data sources
 #### AirBnB: http://insideairbnb.com/get-the-data.html
 #### Zillow: https://www.kaggle.com/zillow/zecon?select=County_time_series.csv